Elmer L. Smith - Mississippi's Best Community Newspaper

 Elmer L. Smith, 78, died Wednesday, July 7, 2021, after courageously battling multiple health issues including heart failure and leukemia.
 He was under the excellent care of St. Mary’s Hospice at his home in Reynolds on Lake Oconee, Georgia.

-A celebration of life was held at Parkway Baptist Church in Natchez on August 16, 2021, at 2 p.m. with a reception following at The Grand Hotel from 5 to 7 p.m.
+A celebration of life will be held at Parkway Baptist Church on August 16, 2021 at 2 p.m. with a reception to follow at The Grand Hotel from 5 to 7 p.m.
 A private graveside service for immediate family and close friends will be at Greenlawn Memorial Cemetery.

 Mr. Smith was born on May 14, 1943, in Natchez.
 He was preceded in death by his life-long love, Gail Hall Smith, his parents, Elmer L. and Wetona A. Smith, father-in-law, William Hall and mother-in-law Juanita Hall.